 Cheuk Ki Arnold Tang

 Arnold is a final year biology student studying at the Chinese University of Hong Kong.
 His FYP will focus on the effects of future climate on the foraging marine benthic predators.

 Dr Jay Minuti (2020)

-Dina-Leigh Simons (2019) Summer Undergraduate Research Programme, Species-specific responses to ocean warming in co-occurring gastropod grazers
+Dina-Leigh Simons (The University of Sheffield) (2019) Species-specific responses to ocean warming in co-occurring gastropod grazers